 Your allocated minutes represent how much time you give candidates to answer interview questions.
 You can assign how much time you would like each question to be.
 You are not charged time for creating an interview but only when the question is answered by a potential candidate.

-Any device with a microphone and camera that complies with at least one of the below minimum requirements:
+All devices with a microphone and camera that complies with the below device specific minimum requirements:

 - Version supported: Windows 10

-- Browser supported: Chrome, Microsoft Edge, Firefox. (latest versions)
+- Browser supported: Google Chrome, Microsoft Edge. (latest versions)

 - Version Supported: iOS/iPadOS 14.3 and above, macOS 10.14 and above

-- Browser Supported: Safari, Chrome, Microsoft Edge, Brave. (latest versions)
+- Browser Supported: Safari & Google Chrome. (latest versions)

 For iOS 14.2 and lower, please try enabling these options if you experience any difficulties

-- Tap the Settings icon on the Home pag
+- Tap the Settings icon on the Home page

 - In the Settings screen that appears, tap Safari